PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tensors.md

-Another operation that belongs und index manipulations is taking the `transpose` of a tensor, i.e. `LinearAlgebra.transpose(t)` and `LinearAlgebra.transpose!(tdst, tsrc)`, both of which are reexported by TensorXD.jl.
+Another operation that belongs und index manipulations is taking the `transpose` of a tensor, i.e. `LinearAlgebra.transpose(t)` and `LinearAlgebra.transpose!(tdst, tsrc)`, both of which are reexported by TensorLabXD.jl.
 Note that `transpose(t)` is not simply equal to reshuffling domain and codomain with
 `braid(t, (1:(N₁+N₂)...), reverse(domainind(tsrc)), reverse(codomainind(tsrc))))`.
 Indeed,
 the graphical representation (where we draw the codomain and domain as a single object),